goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 **Feedback:**

 1. Comment and Suggestions:
   - Comment: The chart appears to be very noisy without a consistent pattern.
-Based on your chart, the audience would not have know why you want to distinguish between blue chip and non blue chip firms.
-I am more interested in whether the higher fraction of blue chip firms have better performance.
+Based on your chart, the audience would not know why you want to distinguish between blue chip and non blue chip firms.
-  - Suggestions: It would be enough if you could focus on soemthing simple.
-Please come up with something simple which leaves the audience a clear idea of some pattern in your chart.
+  - Suggestions: It would be enough if you could focus on something simple.
+Please try to leave the audience a clear idea of certain pattern in your chart.
+For example, I am interested in whether higher fraction of blue chip firms have better performance compared to the non blue chip firms.

 ## Third Try:

 Objective: I use grouped bar chart to examine whether blue chip firms perform better compared to non blue chip firms.

 **Features:**

 Features of the third try:

 1. The y-axis represents the fraction of companies which outperform the SSE Composite Index.
 2. I use grouped bar charts to compare industry level performance.
 Given Industry, I compare the performance of blue chips companies and non blue chips companies.
 3. Industries are ordered by the intrustrial level market capitalization.